Ecommerce insights on the go

 Add the emails you capture to any list from MailChimp, Bronto, Klaviyo, Hubspot, Constant Contact, Rejoiner and more.

 Email marketing is irrefutably important and can be a high-converting traffic channel for your business, especially during the holiday season.

-Now that you have the information, it’s time to start working on optimizing your holiday email marketing strategy and making sure it’s geared to get the results you want.
-Start by taking a look at the welcome emails from stores like yours and see how you can make the most out of your marketing.
+It’s time to start working on optimizing your holiday email marketing strategy and making sure it’s geared to get the results you want.
+There are countless email examples and ways to help your business spread the holiday cheer to your customers.